FigCaps-HF: A Figure-to-Caption Generative Framework and Benchmark with Human Feedback: Introduction

 \section{Introduction}

-For scientific articles, figures like graphs, charts and plots are key to effectively conveying the work's motivation, methodology, and results to readers.
-To better understand a given figure and, by extension, the research work itself, it is then crucial that the corresponding captions are informative, i.e., a given caption can represent and complement the figure, situating it in the context of the article.
+For scientific articles, figures (graphs, plots, charts) are integral for conveying key research findings.
+To understand a given figure and, by extension, the scientific work itself, it becomes crucial that the corresponding captions are informative, i.e., a given caption can represent and complement the figure, situating it in the context of the article.
 While the importance of figure captions is universally acknowledged, writing a good caption is not trivial.
 More often than not, many scholarly works contain generic figure captions and lack descriptiveness, thus rendering the figure unhelpful.

-This has motivated extensive research into developing methods that can automatically generate captions for figures to assist researchers in writing better captions and improve the accessibility of scientific figures for visually impaired readers.
+This has motivated extensive research into developing methods that can automatically generate captions for figures to assist researchers in writing better captions.

-Recent works in figure captioning formulate the problem as a vision-to-language task and have primarily focused on developing methods to encode the figure image and metadata and decode captions effectively.
-For model training, these methods use figure-caption pairs extracted from existing scientific articles \cite{hsu-etal-2021-scicap-generating}.
-While this method of data collection is appealing due to its easy access, this also leads to the problem of poor model learning and generalization when the captions are not well written.
-As discussed in \cite{summaries-as-captions-preprint}, more than 50\% of the captions in arXiv cs.CL papers were classified as not helpful to the domain expert readers.
-Thus, figure captioning methods trained on such data are not calibrated to reader preferences and thus generate captions that are uninformative.
+Existing methods treat figure-captioning as a vision-to-language task, where training data is mostly extracted from publically available scientific articles \cite{hsu-etal-2021-scicap-generating}.
+Many existing datasets, particularly those sourced from platforms like arXiv, contain low-quality captions, which are either uninformative or lack descriptiveness.
+Such captions can thus result in models with poor generalization and lacking alignment with reader preferences.

-Motivated by the above, we introduce \textbf{FigCaps-HF}, a new benchmark and learning framework for improving figure-to-caption generation by aligning model optimization to reader preferences.
-Figure \ref{fig:rlhf-framework} describes our proposed framework.
-Our proposed framework is designed around two key questions: \textbf{(1)} How can we incorporate feedback from domain experts in a computationally efficient manner without compromising on performance and usability? \textbf{(2)} How can we develop a scalable framework for feedback generation that minimizes human labeling efforts?
+To address this, we introduce \textbf{FigCaps-HF}, a benchmark and learning framework for improving figure-caption generation by model alignment with reader preferences.
+Figure~\ref{fig:rlhf-framework} describes our proposed framework designed around two key questions: \textbf{(1)} How can we integrate expert feedback into model training without additional compute overhead? \textbf{(2)} How can we scale feedback generation while minimizing human annotation efforts?